 Once-per-week class with goal of introducing students to representative frontiers of biophysics.
 Course will be a mixture of presentations by researchers, presentations by students of journal articles, and some lab tours.
 Prerequisites: Knowledge equivalent to Advanced Placement courses in biology, chemistry and physics, or with permission of the instructor.
 Half course.

 Second semester of a two-semester sequence intended for potential physics or biophysics majors.
 Course discusses basic principles and applications of electrodynamics, including electric fields, Gauss's Law, electric potential, capacitance, DC and AC circuits, magnetic fields, Ampere's Law, electric and magnetic forces, magnetic induction, Maxwell's equations, electromagnetic waves, properties of light, ray optics, and wave optics.
-Prerequisites: PHYSICS 161D and MATH 122 or consent from instructor.
-Recommended that course is taken concurrently with PHYSICS 162L.
-One course.
+Prerequisites: Physics 161D and Math 122 or consent from instructor.
+Recommended that course is taken

 First semester of a two-semester sequence intended for potential physics or biophysics majors.
 Course discusses vector algebra, description of motion, Newton's laws, work and energy, systems of particles, conservation laws, rotation, gravity, mechanics of fluids, oscillations, mechanical waves, and sound.
-Prerequisites: MATH 21 and 122 or equivalents; MATH 122 may be taken concurrently.
-Recommended that course is taken concurrently with PHYSICS 161L.
+Prerequisites: Mathematics 21 and 122 or equivalents; Mathematics 122 may be taken concurrently.
+Recommended that course is taken concurrently with Physics 164L.
+Instructor: Brown.
 One course.